Express Checkout

 Known Limitations

-• Currently, Zuora only supports setting up Apple Pay with credit cards and processing Apple Pay payments on specific payment gateway integrations.
+Supported Payment Methods: Zuora only supports Apple Pay with credit cards on specific payment gateway integrations.

-• Recurring transactions through Apple Pay will be processed identically to credit card transactions.
+Recurring Payments: Apple Pay recurring transactions are processed like credit card transactions.

 Google Pay Express Checkout